The Motor Accidents Authority (MAA) is preparing a Compulsory Third Party (CTP) Pricing Strategy to be released late in 2012.

 - Claims management processes.

-The strategy will be developed through research, consideration of earlier reviews and consultation with stakeholders and the public.
+The pricing strategy will be developed through research, consideration of earlier reviews and consultation with stakeholders and the public.